madschristensen99/wrappedMonero/bridge/README.md

 Populate the values inside `.env`:

-- Set `ETH_PRIVATE_KEY` to match the private key of the wrapped Monero mint authority's address
+- Set `ETH_PRIVATE_KEY` to match the private key of the Wrapped Monero mint authority's address
 - Set `XMR_RECEIVE_ADDRESS` to match a Monero receive address that the Monero mint authority owns
 - Set `W_XMR_CONTRACT_ADDRESS` to match the Wrapped Monero smart contract's address

-Configure the Monero RPC Api by editing the `bin/monero-rpc` file.
+Configure the Monero RPC API by editing the `bin/monero-rpc` file.
 Change the following line and make sure that it contains a path to a valid Monero wallet:

 ```patch